cdimascio/aws-config-manager/README.md

 # aws-config-manager

-Manage multiple paris of AWS credentials and config files.
+Manage multiple AWS credentials and config file pairs.

 Working with a variety of AWS configurations and want to manage their configurations separately.
 Now you can.